noodldocs/noodldocs.github.io/2.3/guides/figma.md

 # Figma plugin

-!> The plugin is currently being reviewed by Figma.
-Once it's released a link will be posted here.
+!> The plugin is currently in closed beta and will be available through the Figma community page soon.
+Once it's ready there'll be a link here.

 If you're a Figma user you can use Figma documents to create nodes in Noodl.